Hanwei195/Team-project-2023/README.md

 # Team-project-2023
 You can update this file if you think you find anything worth to say for our team project.

 If you can not understand the code, https://github.com/KaiyangZhou/Dassl.pytorch may help you

+The net used in the paper (resnet18_UniStyle_12) is registered in the file 'XDED-main/dassl/modeling/backbone/whiten_resnet.py'

 # How to run the code
 1. If you use your own PC, click 'console' in Pycharm.